-For 2018, we expect persistent pressure on interest income, driven by the low interest-rate environment, to have offset any progress in cost reduction.
-As the savings banks continue to operate through an extensive branch network, and as their organisational structure remains fragmented, the potential for achieving economies of scale is somewhat limited without any decisive moves at the local levels3.
+S-Finanzgruppe's assigned ba2 Profitability score is positioned in-line with its Macro-Adjusted score.
+Our assessment reflects the group's moderate but stable profits, and its good ability to build capital reserves.
+For 2018 and beyond, we expect persistent pressure on interest income, driven by the low interest-rate environment.
+As the savings banks continue to operate through an extensive branch network, and as their organizational structure remains fragmented, the potential for achieving economies of scale is somewhat limited in the absence of decisive moves at local levels.